The history of Bloomington Lutheran Church is presented below.

 In 1996 the congregation began a new mission effort in the Savage / Prior Lake / Shakopee area known as Living Hope.
 The new congregation church / school building was erected at the intersection of all three communities as a satellite ministry.
 A pre-school through 4th grade school was opened in 2002.
 Currently Bloomington Living Hope Lutheran Church and School is organized and functions as one congregation with three locations.

-Nine pastors have served the congregation:
+Ten pastors have served the congregation:

-Rev. John Hoenecke Rev. Del Begalka Rev. Mark Liesener Rev. Scott Spaulding Rev. Dan Schmidt Rev. Mike Borgwardt Rev. Rod Pudell Rev. Eric Schroeder Rev. Brian Krueger
+Rev. Del Begalka Rev. Mark Liesener Rev. Scott Spaulding Rev. Dan Schmidt Rev. Mike Borgwardt Rev. Rod Pudell Rev. Eric Schroeder Rev. Brian Krueger Rev. Joel Hansen |

-| 1951 - 1969 1970 - 1974 1974 - 2004 1984 - present 1997 - 1999 2001 - 2005 2002 - present 2007 - 2013 2014 - present
+1970 - 1974 1974 - 2004 1984 - present 1997 - 1999 2001 - 2005 2002 - 2024 2007 - 2013 2014 - present 2024 - present |

 |